- GW Home

 - April 1st - general admission (Off-campus: Arlington Education Center; Virginia Science and Technology Campus)

 Applicants to the Bachelor of Professional Studies in Integrated Information, Science, and Technology must have:

-- Earned an Associate’s degree in science, technology or related fields from a regionally accredited community college or university, or earned at least 60 credit hours of suitable course work from a regionally accredited institution of higher education, and provide application materials listed in the HOW TO APPLY link.
+- Earned an Associate’s degree in science, technology or related fields from a regionally accredited community college or university, or earned at least 60 transferrable credit hours of suitable course work from a regionally accredited institution of higher education, and provide application materials.

 - Quantitative and logical reasoning (earned at least 6 credit hours)

 - Natural sciences with one lab course (earned at least 6 credit hours)